 For any parent, advocating for a child in special education is an overwhelming experience.
-A referral for special education often comes at a confusing and emotional time, when families are grappling with their child's academic, behavioral, and social issues.
+A special education referral often comes at a confusing and emotional time, when families are grappling with their child's academic, behavioral, and social issues.
 Parents who lack information and resources may agree to an educational program that is not appropriate or does not meet their child’s needs.

-Special Education Legal Fund was created to provide families in need with the support necessary to fully advocate for their child in the special education system.
+Special Education Legal Fund was founded to provide families in need with the support necessary to fully advocate for their child in the special education system.

 Board of Directors

 Ulrika Drinkall has been advocating for children with special needs, including her son, for the past decade.
 Ms. Drinkall is currently a member of the Executive Committee and a Director at Abilis, an agency providing services to individuals and families affected by developmental disorders.
 Ms. Drinkall is also the founder of a support group for mothers of children with special needs.
 In her previous life, Ms Drinkall worked in institutional marketing and high net worth client portfolio management as well as equity sales for several international investment banks.
 Ms. Drinkall has a Master’s Degree in Business and Economics from Uppsala University in Sweden.

 Michael Delgass is Chief Executive Officer and Managing Director of Sontag Advisory, a New York City based wealth manager, investment advisor, consultant, and fiduciary.
 Mr. Delgass is a frequent author and speaker on his topics of expertise.
 He has been featured in numerous national media publications and has appeared as a guest on nationally-syndicated radio shows.